10 Most Valuable Pennies: Price List

 During the leanest years of the Great Depression, the United States Mint clamped down on the production of many coins, including the Lincoln cent.
 In 1931, the U.S. Mint greatly reduced the number of Lincoln cents it produced.
 The San Francisco Mint struck only 866,000 examples of the penny that year.

-While many collectors saved 1931-S Lincoln cents from day one, this issue remains a scarce semi-key coin worth around $65 in circulated graded and $100 and up in uncirculated grades.
+While many collectors saved 1931-S Lincoln cents from day one, this issue remains a scarce semi-key coin worth around $65 in circulated condition and $100 and up in uncirculated grades.

 In 1943, the United States Mint began striking Lincoln cents out of zinc-coated steel to help save copper for World War II ammunition.
 More than one billion 1943 steel cents were struck, but a few were accidentally made from bronze planchets.
 It's unknown exactly how many exist, but the number totals around two dozen from the Philadelphia, Denver, and San Francisco Mints combined.

-The more common 1943 Steel Lincoln cent.
+The 1943 steel penny is more common than the elusive 1944 Steel Wheat penny.
 Image: USA CoinBook

-The 1943 steel cents were officially a one-year-only production, but a few leftover steel planchets were inadvertently stamped with 1944-dated Lincoln cent dies intended for bronze production.
+The 1943 pennies made of steel were officially a one-year-only production, as the mint switched back to a bronze alloy (95% copper and 5% tin) in 1944.
+But a few leftover steel planchets from the previous year were inadvertently stamped with 1944-dated Lincoln cent dies intended for bronze production.
 These are about as rare as the 1943 bronze pennies and generally trade hands in the neighborhood of $75,000 to $125,000 apiece.

-The 1955 doubled die penny shows heavy doubling in the obverse inscriptions and the date.
+The 1955 doubled die penny shows heavy doubling in the inscriptions on the obverse side such as the word LIBERTY and the date.
 It is worth $1,000 and up even in well-worn condition, with uncirculated specimens taking $2,000 or more.

 One of the most valuable doubled die varieties ever produced is this 1969-S penny error.
-This issue numbers only a handful of specimens and is worth more than $30,000.
+Experts believe this issue numbers only a handful of specimens and is worth more than $30,000.